Universal Transport Properties of Continuous Quantum Gases: DRUDE WEIGHT OF THE BOSE-FERMI MIXTURE MODEL

-where the sum is over the two quasiparticle branches: particle ($\alpha=\rho$, $u_\alpha=k$) and boson ($\alpha=\sigma$, $u_\alpha=\Lambda$).
-The terms in the integrand are the density of states ($\rho_{\alpha}$), the filling function factor $\theta_\alpha(1-\theta_\alpha)$, the squared effective velocity ($v_{\alpha}^{\text{eff}}$), and the product of the dressed charges ($h_{\alpha_{i}}^{\text{dr}}$).
-This structure inherently satisfies the Onsager reciprocal relations, $D_{ij}=D_{ji}$.
-Armed with this exact expression, we can now explore the rich transport phenomenology of the Bose-Fermi mixture.
-We will compute the $D_{ij}$ matrix across the parameter space spanned by the chemical potential $\mu$ and effective field $\mathcal{H}$.
-As shown in Fig.~\ref{fig:BF_phase}, this parameter space hosts several distinct quantum phases, and the behavior of these transport coefficients provides a sensitive probe of the transitions between them.
+Depending on the parameters, there are quite a few different quantum phases as shown in Fig.~\ref{fig:BF_phase}.
+We will compute $D_{ij}$ as a function of the chemical potential $\mu$ and effective field $\mathcal{H}$, and the behavior of these transport coefficients provides a sensitive probe of the transitions between different quantum phases.
 For example, in the pure Fermi (F) phase, no bosons are present ($m=0$).
 In this limit, the $\sigma$-branch (boson) integrals in Eq.~\eqref{eq:Dij_BF_M} vanish (as $\rho_{\sigma}=0$), correctly yielding $D_{nm}=D_{mm}=D_{me}=0$, a feature naturally captured by our formalism.